 Postgraduate Specialisation in Job Orientation

-In this context, the CIXUG Consortium, with the support of the Regional Ministry of Employment and Equality and the Ministry of Labour and Social Economy, is launching this Postgraduate University Specialisation Course in Job Orientation, which in this 2020 edition will be managed as the University of A Coruña’s own qualification, being this the first edition in which the mode of delivery will be 100% online to avoid exposure to potential health risks for participants and prevent incidents that affect its implementation motivated by possible resurgences of the disease COVID-19.
+For this reason, the CIXUG Consortium, with the support of the Regional Ministry of Economy, Employment and Industry and the Ministry of Employment and Social Security, has launched through the three universities of the Galician University System (SUG) this Postgraduate University Specialisation Course in Employment Guidance, which in this 2018 edition will once again be managed as the University of A Coruña’s own degree.

 University of A Coruña’s title